 (times in which his immediate care would be wanting to the Church, and evil would go on increasing), to what does the apostle direct the faith of the man of God?
 Precisely to divinely inspired scripture, to that which we are told not to make a law of, to that which, if it must be said, is derided as a code, to what Timothy had learned from him (and where shall we learn from him, if not in the written word?); to the scriptures in fine, that he might be perfect and furnished unto *every* good work.
 Now I think that the work of the ministry and the care of the Church are a good work; at all events the apostle expressly says so to Timothy; @1 Timothy 3: 1.

-So likewise it is to God and to *the word of His grace,* that, in similar circumstances, the apostle commends the elders of Ephesus; @Acts 20:29 - 32.
+So likewise it is to God and to *the word of His grace*, that, in similar circumstances, the apostle commends the elders of Ephesus; @Acts 20: 29-32.
 All this relates to the administration of the Church.

-If, then, we cannot do certain things, it is not that the authority of the word is wanting to us as to these things, nor that it is not our blessing to possess these precious directions in which God has shewn us that He has thought of the least wants of His Church; but we acknowledge our weakness; and we do not pretend to do what God has not committed to us.
+If, then, we cannot do certain things, it is not that the authority of the word is wanting to us as to these things, nor hat it is not our blessing to possess these precious directions in which God has shewn us that He has thought of the least ants of His Church; but we acknowledge our weakness; and we do not pretend to do what God has not committed to us.
 Thus, for example, I do not pretend to name either elders or deacons.
-If others pretend to have the spiritual discernment and the authority necessary for this, let them do it; but of this I have not discerned the proofs&#8212;very far from it.
+If others pretend to have the spiritual discernment and the authority necessary for this, let them do it; but of this I have not discerned the proofs -- very far from it.
 More than this: he who should make such a pretension seems to me not to understand at all either the state of the Church, or the thoughts of God, to act contrary to the will of God, and to lack precisely that which is necessary in order to direct the Church, namely, intelligence of the thoughts of God.
 Do I despise the functions of elders and deacons?
 Do I love disorder?
 Far from it.
-And if I do not pretend to establish anyone in these offices, I own (blessing God with all my heart for it) the qualities requisite for them, when they are manifested.
+And if I do not pretend to establish anyone in these offices, I own (blessing God with all my heart for it) the qualities requisite for them when they are manifested.
 I lend them all the moral support which spiritual respect with regard to what God has given them can afford, and I associate myself with them as far as it belongs to me to do so.
 And the word furnishes me with directions on this subject.
-It calls on me to own those who labour, those who give themselves to the ministry (diaconate) of the saints and to submit myself to them; @1 Thessalonians 5: 12, 13; @1 Corinthians 16: 15; @Hebrews 13:7 - 17; @1 Peter 5:2 - 6.
+It calls on me to own those who labour, those who give themselves to the ministry (diaconate) of the saints and to submit myself to them; @1 Thessalonians 5: 12, 13; @1 Corinthians 16: 15; @Hebrews 13: 7-17; @1 Peter 5: 26.
 I do not treat this subject at length, but only in its

 {75}